Spring is here! How will you celebrate?

-Foundation: While you are checking your home’s exterior, be sure to continue that examination to your home’s foundation for cracks.
-If you notice some, you may want to hire a foundation specialist who can apply an epoxy injection system that bonds cracks chemically.
+While you are checking your home’s exterior, be sure to continue that examination of your home’s foundation for cracks.
+If you notice some, you may want to hire a foundation specialist who can apply an epoxy injection system that bonds crack chemically.

-Attic: Once you’ve given the outside of your home a thorough inspection, head inside to your attic.
-You’ll want to look for birds’ nests, obstructions over vents, damaged soffit panels, roof flashing leaks and wet spots on insulation.
+Once you’ve given the outside of your home a thorough inspection, head inside to your attic.
+You’ll want to look for birds’ nests, obstructions over vents, damaged soffit panels, roof flashing leaks, and wet spots on insulation.
 Having good airflow will provide savings when you cool your home.

-Smoke and carbon monoxide detectors: Now is the time to change the batteries on your smoke and carbon monoxide detectors.
+Now is the time to change the batteries on your smoke and carbon monoxide detectors.
 It’s also probably time to change your filters.
-Consider having your ducts professional cleaned, as well, to improve air quality and energy efficiency.
+Consider having your ducts professionally cleaned, as well, to improve air quality and energy efficiency.

 A home certainly comes with a lot of responsibilities, but proper annual maintenance can help keep it in prime shape for as long as possible.

 Last month, we highlighted our North Carolina new communities.
 This month, we want to share with you the exciting new communities planned for South Carolina!

 When we are deciding where to build, so many factors come into play.
 Richmond, VA was such an easy choice because it is such a unique and popular place to live!
 With so many “pros” to calling this area home, we’re going to try to break down the top 5 reasons you should consider moving to Richmond, VA.